Powell says he sees ‘moderate’ risk from corporate debt

 WASHINGTON (AP) — Federal Reserve Chairman Jerome Powell said Monday that the central bank is closely monitoring a sharp rise in corporate debt but currently does not see the types of threats that triggered the 2008 financial crisis.

-In remarks to a banking conference in Fernandina Beach, Florida, Powell said views about risker corporate debt — known as leveraged lending — range from “this is a rerun of the subprime mortgage crisis” to “nothing to worry about here.”
+In remarks to a banking conference in Fernandina Beach, Florida, Powell said views about riskier corporate debt — known as leveraged lending — range from “this is a rerun of the subprime mortgage crisis” to “nothing to worry about here.”

 He said his view lies somewhere in the middle.
 The risks currently are “moderate,” Powell said.